Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Thermostatistics

-But getting over the observer is not without introducing new problems.
-Where has the observer's knowledge gone, the information he possesses?
-The best illustration of this problem is given by the famous two Gibbs paradoxes\,\cite{Gibbsparadox2009, Gibbsparadox2018}: \begin{enumerate}[leftmargin=*] \item Joining two identical volumes of the same gas increases the volume accessible to each particle and therefore the total number of possibilities for the system and its Gibbs entropy.
+However, removing the observer is not without introducing new problems.
+Where has the observer's knowledge gone, the~information he possesses?
+The best illustration of this problem is provided by the following two Gibbs paradoxes~\cite{Gibbsparadox2009, Gibbsparadox2018}: \begin{enumerate} \item Joining two identical volumes of the same gas increases the volume accessible to each particle and therefore the total number of possibilities for the system and its Gibbs entropy.
 However, this occurs without heat exchange and thus without variation of Clausius entropy.
-The system can return to the initial state at no work, simply by replacing the partition between the two volumes. \item Mixing two volumes of gas requires work to return to the initial state only if these two gases were initially identified as different.
-But for statistical mechanics, both cases increases entropy because replacing the partition between the two volumes is not enough to ensure that each particle returns to its original compartment. \end{enumerate} Actually in these two problems, statistical mechanics consider the overall information needed to describe the system (which particle in which compartment), whereas thermodynamics consider an incomplete information. \myquote{It is to states of systems thus incompletely defined that the problems of thermodynamics relate} (J.W.
-Gibbs \,\cite{Gibbs1874}).
+The~system can return to the initial state at no work, simply by replacing the partition between the two volumes. \item Mixing two volumes of gas requires work to return to the initial state only if these two gases were initially identified as different.
+However for statistical mechanics, both cases increase entropy because replacing the partition between the two volumes is not enough to ensure that each particle returns to its original compartment. \end{enumerate}

+{Actually,} in these two problems, statistical mechanics considers the overall information needed to describe the system (which particle in which compartment), whereas thermodynamics considers incomplete information. \myquote{It is to states of systems thus incompletely defined that the problems of thermodynamics relate} (J.W.
+Gibbs~\cite{Gibbs1874}).